-11.1.1 Distributing a published bottle
+9.1.1 Distributing a published bottle

-The simplest way to distribute a published bottle to another Mac is to copy the published bottle (typically located in /Library/Application Support/CrossOver/Bottles) into the same location on a new system.
+The simplest way to distribute a published bottle to another Mac is to copy it into the same location on the new system (it's typically located in /Library/Application Support/CrossOver/Bottles).
 Users on that system only need to run CrossOver once after the bottle has been added, at which point CrossOver will create any icons that are a part of that bottle.

-Depending on your needs and network configuration, you may wish to provide some or all of the following customizations before pushing packages out to client machines.
+Depending on your needs and network configuration, you may wish to provide some or all of the following customizations before pushing packages out to the target machines.